 A trigger is something that sets off an emotional reaction in the form of a memory or flashback related to trauma.
 Raised voices might trigger a memory of childhood abuse.
 The smell of beer might trigger a memory of feeling unsafe around a parent who was drinking.
 Hearing certain words or phrases might remind you of an abusive ex.

 Some of the triggers may not even make sense to anyone but you.
 Everyone is different.
 For the longest time, the sound of Facebook Messenger Notifications would put me on the verge of a panic attack.
-My ex would send me abusive messages through messenger – even after we had broken up.
+My ex would send me abusive messages through messenger – even after we had broken up and I developed a sound association.

 It seems so silly that just hearing that sound would start my heart racing and make my hands shake as a surge of adrenaline spikes through me.